Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Evaluation

-\textbf{Evaluation method.} For the open-ended datasets (IslamicFaithQA and Fatwa QA), we adopt an \emph{LLM-as-a-judge} protocol following the \textsc{SimpleQA} \cite{haas2025simpleqaverifiedreliablefactuality}: given the question, the system response, and the reference answer (and evidence when available), a judge LLM (GPT-4.1) assigns a discrete verdict: \emph{correct}, \emph{incorrect} or \emph{not attempted} (Evaluation prompt can be found in App.~\ref{app:grader_template}).
-We aggregate verdicts to report \%correct and abstention-aware reliability.
-For the MCQ datasets (PalmX, QIAS Subtask 1, and IslamTrust), we compute exact-match accuracy of the predicted option letter against the gold label.
+For the open-ended datasets, IslamicFaithQA and FatwaQA, we use an \emph{LLM-as-a-judge} setup following \textsc{SimpleQA}~\cite{haas2025simpleqaverifiedreliablefactuality}.
+The judge LLM, GPT-4.1, receives the question, system response, reference answer, and evidence when available.
+It then assigns one of three verdicts, \emph{correct}, \emph{incorrect}, or \emph{not attempted}.
+The evaluation prompt is provided in App.~\ref{app:grader_template}.
+We aggregate these verdicts to report \%correct and abstention-aware reliability.
+For the MCQ datasets, PalmX, QIAS Subtask 1, and IslamTrust, we compute exact-match accuracy.
+The predicted option is compared against the gold label.